duneanalytics/docs/data-tables/data-tables/erc-20-balances.md

 These tables can be used for all kinds of interesting analysis, but you still need to watch out for a few things while working with them:

 * the **mint/burn address** is not standardized, so you need to find out those addresses and manually apply a fix in your queries.
-In most cases it will be `x0000000000000000000000000000000000000000`for minting and burning, but always make sure that that is indeed the case.
+In most cases it will be `x0000000000000000000000000000000000000000`for minting and burning, but always make sure that it is indeed the case.
 In the example given that's exactly not the case.